venky0195/qr-code-generator/README.md

 1. Enter the text or URL in the input field.
 2. The QR code is generated instantly.
 You can:
    - Click on the "Scan to Test" button if the QR code points to a URL.
 It will open the URL in a new tab.
-   - Copy the QR code to the clipboard by clicking the "Copy" button.
    - Download the QR code as a PNG file using the "Download" button.
 3. Choose custom colors for the QR code and background using the color pickers.
 4. The generated QR codes are saved in the history section, which you can view, remove, or download.